schmittjoh/JMSTranslationBundle/Resources/doc/index.rst

 ``FileVisitorInterface`` service, and tag it with ``jms_translation.file_visitor``.
 As an example, you can take a look at the JMSGoogleClosureBundle_ which extracts translations from Javascript

-While all of the aformentioned methods extract translation messages from the file system, in some cases, you cannot attribute translation messages to specific files.
+While all of the aforementioned methods extract translation messages from the file system, in some cases, you cannot attribute translation messages to specific files.
 In these cases, you can implement an ``ExtractorInterface`` service, and tag it with ``jms_translation.extractor``.